The history of Marholmen

 It's easy to think "how tough it was for people back then".
 But the fact is that far from everyone can still afford a vacation.
 Nearly one in ten children in Sweden live in financial poverty.
 For many of these 186 000 children, going away on holiday, staying in a cottage or caravan is nothing more than what it was for Selma - a dream.
 Can we do something for them?
 Yes, we can.

-We here at Marholmen continue to work for a sustainable society in many ways.
+Here at Marholmen , we continue to work towards a sustainable society in many ways.
 Among other things, by giving families who do not have the economic conditions the opportunity to come here and relax through our Family Time initiative.
 You can read more about our commitment here on our website.

 And why?
 Because we can.
 And we want to.
 Just like Nils Berg and Hanna wanted to.
 Hanna died in 1922, Nils four years later.
 But their idea lives on.
 The story continues.